 Think About Your Dog’s Breed

-Before you take your dog out for a run think about whether they have the build for it.
+Before running with your dog think about whether they have the build for it.
 Shepherds, retrievers, collies, terriers and other dogs that were bred to work are good running companions as they have high energy and endurance.
 Smaller breeds like chihuahuas and pomeranians, or other dogs with short legs will have trouble keeping up to more of a pace than a fast walk.
 Also, flat-faced breeds like bulldogs or pugs have a harder time breathing and may find a long run difficult.

 Check With Your Vet

 Before starting on a regular running regime, it is a good idea to check in with your veterinarian.
 Dogs are not able to tell you is something is bothering them, and if something is they do not give as many physical indications as people do.
 If you have an older dog, you do not want to put any extra stress on them if they have any underlying conditions.
 Many purebred breeds are also prone to hip dysplasia which would make running long distances painful.

 Don’t Start Too Young